pankaj-chowdhury/Wikipedia/README.md

     print(page_title)
 ```

-# Wikipedia Search API Request with Python (Total Hits)
+# Fetching Associated Wikipedia Pages using Wikipedia API (Total Hits)

-This repository contains a Python script that utilizes the `requests` library to perform a search on Wikipedia for pages related to "domestic violence" and retrieves the total number of hits.
+This Python script will be used to perform a search on Wikipedia for pages related to "domestic violence" and retrieve the **Total number of Hits**.

 ```python
 import requests